bradmont/OpenMPD/README.md

 ### Current Status:
 - Most of the Milestone 1 features and heavy lifting are done.
 App is fully functional (minus a few bugs).
-- Much work remains on the User Interface side
+- Some work remains on the User Interface side
-- We will require substantial testing before a stable release
+- **We are now in beta testing**

-#### Left to do before Beta 1:
+#### Beta 1:
-- [ ] Onboarding walkthrough
+If you are interested in helping test OpenMPD, please contact me.
+Twitter is probably the easiest way (@bradmont).
+If you use other organisations besides Power to Change and CCC, I would appreciate your help as well, as I can't test on other organisations' servers.

 #### Left to do before Release 1:
 - [ ] Design: Contact List View